Does ankle impingement require surgery? Improving range of motion without surgery

 So what do stress reactions mean?

 For college runners, stress reactions mean very little according to the above study.
 Stress reactions occur because of accelerated remodeling of the bone or periosteum (outside of the bone).
-They typically occur where tendons attach to bone and are typically a sign that the body is getting excessive pressure at the fibro-osseous junction or enthesis (the points where soft tissue attach to the bones).
-Prolotherapy strengthen theses fibro-osseous junctions.
+They typically occur where tendons attach to bone and are typically a sign that the body is getting excessive pressure at the fibro-osseous junction or enthesis (the points where soft tissue attaches to the bones).
+Prolotherapy strengthens these fibro-osseous junctions.